helsingborg-stad/migrate-site/README.md

 1. Backing up the production database and beta database
 2. Exports the production database and replace the beta database data with production data
 3. Using WP CLI to replace static url's so they match beta enviroment
+4. Syncing upload directories.
-4. Creates a log file
+5. Creates a log file

-## Dependencies
-Linux/Unix Bash, WP CLI, Wordpress site/sites, MySQL

 ## Install - Things you need to do
+You need to set a few things before you can run the script.

 1. Add following Enviroment variables to the vhost file:

     SetEnv ENVIRONMENT docroot_your_name